-Some of my current faves are my Air Fryer Roasted Root Veggies (fall vibes!), Air Fryer Broccoli (with a touch of lemon and parm) and my Air Fryer Chinese Style Green Beans (sweet, sticky perfection!).
+The Air Fryer Roasted Root Veggies and Air Fryer Broccoli (with a touch of lemon and Parmesan cheese) are great air fryer recipes to start with.
+And these Air Fryer Chinese Style Green Beans are a sweet and sticky perfection that you’ll be coming back for seconds.

 WHY YOU’LL LOVE THIS RECIPE